Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

 Let $U \subseteq E_T$ be the set of unusable edges marked by the subroutine.
-In this paragraph we find an upper bound for $|U|$.
-Consider \textbf{blaming} a part $P_i$ for congesting an unusable edge $e \in U$ when $e \not \in G[P_i]+H_i$ and $e$ can see $P_i$, \ie edge $e$ was not in the canonical shortcut subgraph $G[P_i]+H_i$, but $e$ was congested by part $P_i$ (and ultimately declared unusable).
-We can similarly argue via a Chernoff bound that each unusable edge $e \in U$ can see at least $2c$ parts, hence we blame at least $2c - \mathrm{congestion}(\mathcal{H}) = c$ parts for congesting $e$.
-Each part can be blamed at most $b$ times because each block component can only be blamed for the first unusable edge in his $T$-tree path towards the $T$-root.
-Furthermore, if $e$ is unusable, it takes at least $2c - c$ different block components (from different parts) to be blamed for congesting $e$.
-Therefore $|U| \le N \frac{b}{c}$.
+In this paragraph, we find an upper bound for $|U|$.
+Consider \textbf{blaming} a part $P_i$ for congesting an unusable edge $e \in U$ when $e \not \in E_G[P_i] \cup H_i$ and $e$ can see $P_i$, i.e., edge $e$ was not in the canonical shortcut $H_i$, but $e$ was congested by part $P_i$ (and ultimately declared unusable).
+We argue via a Chernoff bound that each unusable edge $e \in U$ can see at least $2c$ parts.